dheeraj510/spree-guides/content/v2.1/integration/tutorials/custom_attributes_tutorial.md

 ## Creating Custom Endpoint

-In the [Creating a Fulfillment Endpoint Tutorial](creating_fulfillment_tutorial), we made a basic endpoint that had some simple logic relating to shipments.
+In the <%= link_to "Creating a Fulfillment Endpoint Tutorial", "/integration/fulfillment_integration_tutorial" %>, we made a basic endpoint that had some simple logic relating to shipments.
 In this tutorial, we'll create a similar fulfillment endpoint.
 In [the next section](#accessing-custom-data), we'll extend it to account for the custom attribute and take different actions accordingly.

 First, we need a new directory to house our integration files.